Periodontics dentist Pasadena

 Perioscopy For Better Care

 Perioscopy is a non-surgical technique that uses a small fiber-optic camera to visualize and magnify the treatment area during periodontal cleanings.
-This allows for more accurate, and even less invasive peridontal therapy.
+This allows for more accurate, and even less invasive periodontal therapy.

 Pasadena Periodontal Care